jfrog/JFrogMLExamples/churn_model_new/README.md

 - **Model Initialization**: Initializes the XGBoost model with user-defined or default hyperparameters.
 The model is trained on a customer churn dataset and fine-tuned for optimal performance.

-- **Churn Prediction via Qwak's Predict API**: Utilizes Qwak's Predict API for assessing the probability of customer churn based on various features like account length, area code, international plan, etc.
+- **Churn Prediction via JFrogm ML's Predict API**: Utilizes JFrog ML's Predict API for assessing the probability of customer churn based on various features like account length, area code, international plan, etc.

 ### Functionality

 The primary functionality is to predict the probability of customer churn.
-The code is designed for seamless integration with Qwak's platform and serves as a practical example for churn prediction tasks.
+The code is designed for seamless integration with JFrog ML and serves as a practical example for churn prediction tasks.

 <br>

 ## How to Test Locally

 1. **Clone the Repository**: Clone this GitHub repository to your local machine.